realkemon/home/pages/etl_supply.md

 * ... an optional clip brush in the crane controls window to prevent TJ.
 This clip is enabled by default.
 To disable it, uncomment the line `setstate crane_controls_TJ invisible`.
 * ... the option to disable radio speakers.
 They are enabled by default.
 To disable, uncomment the lines `setstate radio_1_speaker invisible` and `setstate radio_2_speaker invisible`.
 * an optional CP spawn for the Axis team.
 By default, the spawn is disabled.
 To enable it, uncomment the line `globalaccum 2 set 1`.
+* an optional health and ammo cabinet at the forward spawn flag once the Allies secured it.
+To enable it, uncomment the line `globalaccum 3 bitset 0`.
+* an optional health and ammo cabinet at the CP once it's constructed by either team.
+To enable it, uncomment the line `globalaccum 3 bitset 1`.
+* an optional health and ammo cabinet at the Axis depot spawn.
+To enable it, uncomment the line `globalaccum 3 bitset 2`.

 ## Additions